fusebit/everyauth-express/README.md

 1. To ensure your users' identities are stored securely and isolated from identities of other apps' users.
 1. To ensure your OAuth client configuration is protected.
-1. To enable the use of the shared OAuth clients provided by Everyauth.
+1. To enable the use of the shared OAuth clients provided by EveryAuth.

 #### What is Fusebit anyway?